Earthlight (horse): 2020: three-year-old season

 Earthlight was expected to begin his second campaign in the Prix de Fontainebleau at Longchamp on 11 May, the day on which racing resumed in France after the COVID-19 outbreak lockdown.
 On 6 May however it was announced that the colt would miss the race after sustaining a sprained fetlock in training.
 The colt made a belated seasonal debut in the Listed Prix Kistena over 1200 metres at Deauville on 12 July and started the 2/5 favourite against seven opponents.
 He took the lead 400 metres from the finish and drew away to win by two and a half lengths from Wanaway.
-Four weeks later the colt started favouritre for the Group 1 Prix Maurice de Gheest over 1300 metres at the same track.
+Four weeks later the colt started favourite for the Group 1 Prix Maurice de Gheest over 1300 metres at the same track.
 He was in contention from the start and disputed the lead in the closing stages but was outpaced in the closing stages and sustained his first defeat as he came home fourth behind Space Blues, Hello Youmzain and Lope Y Fernadez, beaten a length by the winner.
 On 13 September Earthlight was dropped back to Group 3 class for the Prix du Pin over 1400 metres at Longchamp Racecourse.
 Starting the odds on favourite he raced in mid-division before taking the lead 100 metres from the finish and winning "a shade cosily" by three quarters of a length from the Prix de la Grotte winner Tropbeau.
 On his final racecourse appearance Earthlight started the 1.4/1 favourite for the Group 1 Prix de la Foret over 1400 metres at Longchamp on 4 October.
 He took the lead after 300 metres and maintained his advantage for most of the way before being overtaken in the closing stages and beaten a neck into second place by the six-year-old mare One Master.

 Nine days after his run in the Prix de la Foret it was announced that Earthlight had been retired from racing and would start his stud career at the Kildangan Stud in 2021.